Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 Formally, Eq.~(\ref{eq:gbm}) implies that $\exp(-S^{\rm tot}_t)$ is a local martingale, and to prove martingality we need to show that Eq.~(\ref{eq:AverageD}) holds.
 Alternatively, according to Eq.~(\ref{eq:gbm}), $\exp(-S^{\rm tot}_t)$ is the stochastic exponential

 as defined in Eq.~(\ref{eq:stochExp}), of the martingale Hence $\emStot$ is a martingale when Novikov's condition Eq.~(\ref{eq:novikov}) holds, which here reads

 for all $t\geq 0$.

-Also in the Radon-Nikodym derivative approach, we need Novikov's condition Eq.~(\ref{eq:novikovExp}) to guarantee that $\emStot$ is a martingale.
+In the Radon-Nikodym derivative approach, we also need Novikov's condition Eq.~(\ref{eq:novikovExp}) to guarantee that $\emStot$ is a martingale.
 Indeed, the Onsager-Machlup path integral method, widely used in physics \cite{seifert2012stochastic}, assumes that $\mathcal{P}\circ\Theta_t$ is absolutely continuous with respect to $\mathcal{P}$.
-However, there is no guarantee that this is actually the case, and we need an additional condition, for example the Novikov condition\footnote{The Dynkin martingale approach does not provide a rigorous proof of martingality neither, as $\exp(-s)$ is not a bounded function, which is required to show martingality, see Theorem~\ref{Th:markov}.}.
+However, there is no guarantee that this is actually the case, and we need an additional condition, such as the Novikov condition\footnote{The Dynkin martingale approach does not provide a rigorous proof of martingality neither, as $\exp(-s)$ is not a bounded function, which is required to show martingality, see Theorem~\ref{Th:markov}.} to demonstrate this.

 Note that Novikov's condition is a mathematical requirement for martingality, but currently we are not aware of physical examples for which $\emStot$ is a local martingale but not martingales.